Tomomi-K1/podzoo-fullstack/plan/whatneedsTobeDone.md

 # Checklist
-- [ ] protect route that a specific user can access

 ### user registration
 - [ ] if a user tries to create new account with existing email bring a user to login page
 - [x] user can sign up
 - [x] user can hide or show password
-- [ ] forgot password button? --> if I have time.
 - [ ] form validation can be done on frontend? right now error messages comes from pg and not nicely worded.

 ### user login
 - [x] password should be hidden
+- [ ] change submit botton from "onClick" to "onSubmit" (having issue onSubmit not working)

 ### user profile edit
 - [x] user can edit email